-To some, it might just sound like a woo woo practice with magic potions and home remedies to “solve” any problems and toothaches you have.
+To some, holistic dentistry might just sound like a woo-woo practice with magic potions and home remedies to “solve” any problems and toothaches you have.

 What is it actually?
 Holistic dentistry is the practice of performing dentistry that is not just good for the teeth and gums, but the entire body as a whole.

-There can be a significant difference between a standard dental practice and one that is in the holistic practice.
+There can be a significant difference between a standard dental practice like Wayzata vs. a holistic dental practice.

-Being a holistic dentist is not just someone who practices dentistry with different techniques, but someone who uses those techniques as a key role to overall health.
+A holistic dentist is not just someone who practices dentistry with different techniques, but someone who uses those techniques as a key role in overall health.